hacdias/hacdias.com/content/posts/2026/02/21/redesign/index.md

 But then it hit me: what if both exist?
 A grid layout like [Luke's](https://www.lkhrs.com/), but using the sidebar for the contact information.
 The contact page was becoming shorter and shorter and I also wanted to get rid of it.
 Two birds with one stone.

 This sidebar also adapts elegantly - I hope.
 On mobile, the contact links will float down to the bottom of the page, right above the footer, except for in the homepage, where they'll sit on top, below the navigation bar.
+The navigation bar scrolls horizontally on mobile.
+I do hope it's clear.
+I'm sure I'll make more tweaks with time.

 **Balancing personality, modernness and cleanliness.** Not even sure what that means, but I wanted the website to look a bit more modern, clean, and still exude the same feelings as before.
 That I can't judge, I think someone else needs to do it for me.
 I tried to keep as many elements as possible.
 After all, it's mostly a readjustment of positions.
 Font-types, colors, emojis, those things were kept.
 Pages that had custom backgrounds still got to keep them.